top of page

 People

-My group consists of undergraduate, MSc and PhD students who come from a wide range of countries and backgrounds.
+My group consists of students and postdocs who come from a wide range of countries and backgrounds.
 Together, we conduct diverse research projects to address current challenges in coral reef biology.
 We aim to advance our understanding of how corals are impacted by climate and environmental change, and what mechanisms increase coral stress tolerance in a future ocean.

 People: About Me